perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 ### Back to the exploit

-Here's the code for this:
+Here's our code so far:

 ```python